moghairib/moghairib.github.io/_pages/research.md

 ## Flood Inundation Mapping

-Dr. Ahmed is involved in multiple projects that investigate how the flooding extents will change under future climate for multiple cities/communities across Western Canada.
+Dr. Moghairib is involved in multiple projects that investigate how the flooding extents will change under future climate for multiple cities/communities across Western Canada.
 The projects also look at trying to identify the change in the flooding extent when altering regulation scenarios of major lakes/reservoirs that are nearby the studied areas.
 {: .text-justify}
 ______________